 UNDOF (United Nations) Provides information about the United Nations Disengagement Observer Force that maintains the area of separation between Israel and Syria.

-Nimrod Fortress National Park (Israel Nature & National Parks Protection Authority) Gives general information on the site, including some of its history and tips on visiting.
+Nimrod Fortress National Park (Israel Nature & Parks Authority) Gives general information on the site, including some of its history and tips on visiting.
+See also information from Tourist Israel here.

 The Nimrod Fortress (Jewish Virtual Library) A detailed description of the fortress and its history.